- Future Students

 Admission requirements of the MURP program include those required by the graduate school as well as the following:

-- Two letters of recommendation submitted to the planning graduate advisor of the Department of Urban Planning, Public and Health Administration.
+- Two letters of recommendation submitted to the planning graduate advisor of the Department of Planning and Public Administration.
 Both letters should be from instructors familiar with the applicant's undergraduate or, where applicable, graduate academic record.
 In the event the applicant has professional planning experience, letters may come from a supervisor or person familiar with planning work of the applicant.

 - All applicants shall also submit a personal letter of intent explaining why they wish to study planning and outlining their educational and career goals.